Pacific-wide/HomeostaticSynapse/README.md

 python meta_alpha_test.py --data MNISTPERM
 ```

-> Using homeostatic meta-trained model, you can evaluate the performance on continual learning
+> Using homeostatic meta-trained model, you can evaluate the performance on continual learning.

 ## Alternative Models